 Jesus really died on the cross.
 The authorities flogged Jesus and then paraded Him through the streets.
 He was lifted up on a cross with his hands and feet nailed to the cross.
 Finally, the soldiers pierced His side.

 Roman soldiers, whose professional careers were all about violence and death, attended the death of Jesus.
 Their job was to see that Jesus was dead.
 Indeed, they would not have taken him down from the cross until their assignment was complete.

-Vital Resurrection Fact #3: Death like His, Resurrection like His
+Vital Resurrection Fact #3: A Death like His, A Resurrection like His

 Vital Resurrection Fact #4: His death was His choice

 Jesus’ death was a perfect sacrifice on our behalf.
 Although Jesus’ death was necessary to our salvation, God the Father did not kill Jesus.

 Every day Jesus faithfully chose to follow the will of the Father.
 He endured poverty and hardship.
 Jesus persisted despite persecution and slander.